ACDguide/BigData/BigData/help.md

         - More details on creating minimal, complete, reproducible code: https://stackoverflow.com/help/minimal-reproducible-example and http://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports.
 - When including code that leads to an error, make it copy/pasteable (i.e. do not include code as an image).
 - Create the data you need within your example; i.e. don't use data that needs to be downloaded or is not publicly accessible.
 If communicating with someone at your own institution (e.g. at NCI), then they may have access to your dataset, but in general it's a good habit to create some "dummy" data that can recreate your error if possible.

-CLEX have compiled [this excellent guide](http://climate-cms.wikis.unsw.edu.au/Getting_Help) for how to write help requests.

 ## Australia-specific help channels
 | Name | Description | How to use |